 The Wall Street Journal talked to law professor Thaddeus Hoffmeister about jury selection.

-Serdar Durmusoglu talked to the Dayton Daily News about Kroger's retail strategy; the story was picked up by a wire service and appeared online on Bloomberg Businessweek.
+Durmusoglu talked to the Dayton Daily News about Kroger's retail strategy; a wire service picked up the story and appeared online on Bloomberg Businessweek.
 The Associated Press picked up a Dayton Daily News story quoting him on the impact of Costco's and Whole Foods' entrance into the regional market.
-The story was carried by Columbus CEO, among others.
+Columbus CEO, among others, carried the story.

 China Economic Review quoted auto historian and professor John Heitmann extensively in a story about the history of auto manufacturing in the U.S. and its lessons for the industry in China.